joashgobin/boiler/logs/joashgobin-2025-07-27.md

 - Added new functions to store and retrieve multiple values from shelf
 - Removed id column from shelf table
 - Updated an Errorf
+- Added functions to flash for saving and retrieving a key and value